Faravan Rural District

 Faravan Rural District (دهستان فروان) is in Kohanabad District of Aradan County, Semnan province, Iran.
 Its capital is the village of Faravan.

 History

-After the National Census of 2011, Aradan District was separated from Garmsar County in the establishment of Aradan County, and Faravan Rural District was created in the new Kohanabad District.
+In 2011, Aradan District was separated from Garmsar County in the establishment of Aradan County, which was divided into one district of two rural districts, with Aradan as its capital and only city at the time.
+Later in the same year, Kohanabad Rural District was separated from the Central District in the formation of Kohanabad District, and Faravan Rural District was created in the same district.

 Demographics

 Population

-At the time of the 2016 census, the rural district's population was 1,134 in 436 households.
+At the time of the 2016 National Census, the rural district's population was 1,134 in 436 households.
 The most populous of its 72 villages was Faravan, with 603 people.